passionlim/intensive/Script_HW_5th_week_5th_day.md

 - I misunderstood a past tence of the verb "sit".
 So I have to change "sit" to "sat".

 10. **To talk** to someone is the best way **for Jack to relieve the stress.**
-- The entire sentence was not nartral to explain Jack's stress reliver.
+- The entire sentence was not natural to explain Jack's stress reliver.
 - And also I changed "talking" to "To talk" in the subject of the sentence to make it more natural.
-- Besides "As for" phrase, I put some phrases in the end of the sentence to describe "the best way."
+- Deleting "As for" phrase, I put some phrases in the end of the sentence to describe the phrase "the best way."

 ## Questions about my mistakes
 Q1.
+I want to make sure what the differences of the phrases "If / Only If" are.
+Is it possible to exchange "Q only if P" for "If P, then Q"

 Q2.
+What verbs could be nartual for the noun "atsmosphere" except for absorbing and feeling in our 6 sences?

 Q3.
+When we u

 Q4.